Reneeqa Bonner: International career

 She represented England at U18 level.
 She was selected for England U20 in 2024.

 She featured for the Great Britain women's national rugby sevens team at the Dubai Sevens in November 2024, part of the 2024-25 SVNS series.
 Subsequently, she was called-up to the England national women's rugby union team in January 2025.

 Personal life

 Her brother Macenzzie Duncan is a professional rugby union player for Glasgow Warriors and has played internationally for Emerging Scotland.
+Due to their speed on the rugby field, Bonner and her teammate Millie David have been nicknamed Bristol's 'Whizz Kids'.